Ferrari N.V.

 Price Scenarios (12–24 Months)

-- Ferrari's first fully electric model requires more R&D and manufacturing capex than forecast, compressing FCF margins from 15% toward 10% during the electrification transition phase
+- The first full-electric Ferrari requires more R&D and manufacturing capex than forecast, compressing industrial FCF during the transition phase